-Meeting the demands of an urban city with limited revenue is always a challenge; specifically when nearly 54% of the City's budget is a direct pass-through of State Aid to the School Department.
+Meeting the demands of an urban city with limited revenue is always a challenge; specifically, when nearly 60% of the City's budget is a direct pass-through of State Aid to the School Department.
 The remaining City budget relies heavily on property tax revenue, however Proposition 2 1⁄2 sets strict limitations to the amount that we can levy each year.
 In 2009, Springfield's property values declined \$1B, which severely dropped our levy ceiling, which is the maximum amount that we can levy in property taxes.
 Despite property values having increased, Springfield was capped at our levy ceiling for several years, resulting in a loss of millions of dollars in new growth revenue.
-From FY12-FY19 alone, the City lost approximately \$43M in property tax revenue due to these levy limitations.
-We will continue seeking a legislative solution to capture new growth revenue in upcoming fiscal years.
+From FY12-FY19 alone, the City lost approximately \$50M in property tax revenue due to these levy limitations.
+Thankfully, the last few years have allowed some breathing room between the City's tax levy and the levy ceiling.
+As property values continue to grow, it's important that we maximize any opportunity to capture revenue associated with that growth.

 Another challenge the City faces is a continual rise in operating costs.
-Non-discretionary spending amounts to 80% of the City's overall budget and includes net school spending, debt service, health insurance, and contribution retirement pension.
-We are strongly committed to addressing Springfield's low pension fund ratio, as evidenced by an aggressive payment schedule that increased the FY18 and FY19 appropriation by 14% and 15%, respectively, with annual increases of 9% beginning in FY20.
+Non-discretionary spending amounts to 80% of the City's overall budget and includes net school spending, debt service, health insurance, and the annual appropriation to the Springfield Retirement System.
+We are strongly committed to addressing Springfield's low pension funded ratio, as evidenced by an aggressive payment schedule that increased the FY18 and FY19 appropriation by 14% and 15%, respectively, with annual increases of 9% that began in FY20.
 Additionally, the City overfunded its original FY19 retirement appropriation by \$3.1M, further addressing this issue.
-As long as we continue to maintain the current payment schedule, Springfield's pension liability will be fully funded by FY34.
-A recent actuarial valuation, which was performed in 2018, helped the City assess the best strategy for proactively addressing this liability.
+As long as we continue to maintain the current payment schedule, Springfield's unfunded actuarial accrued liability (UAAL) will be fully funded by FY34.
+A recent actuarial valuation, which was performed in 2020, helped the City assess the best strategy for proactively addressing this liability.